nf-core/dualrnaseq/docs/usage.md

 ### 6.1 Salmon - selective alignment

 Salmon is a transcriptome-based mapping tool that performs both mapping and quantification.
 In the first phase it performs indexing of reference transcripts (pathogen transcripts are defined as gene or CDS features), where a chimeric transcriptome of host and pathogen files is created.
 During this step, coordinates of gene features are also extracted from the host and pathogen annotation files.
 To avoid spurious mapping of reads that originate from unannotated locus to sequences similar to annotated transcripts, a decoy-aware transcriptome is created and incorporated into the index.
-In the pipeline the decoy sequence is created from both host and pathogen genomes (which are both required).
+In the pipeline, decoy sequences are created from only the host genome (please see our paper for more information *paper coming soon*).

 > Note: **Selective alignment** is an improvement to the original alignment-free approach (also called quasi-mapping).
 In Selective-alignment, the best transcript for a read from a set of mappings is selected based on the alignment-based score instead of the longest exact match - which increases accuracy.
 See [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/salmon.html) for more information.